ericorain/docker/README.md

 There 3 ways to run a container from an image.
 For the purpose of this demonstration the alpine linux os will be used.

-Important: when the container is create it is **staying** in the list of the active (docker container ls) or non-active (docker container ls --all) containers.
+Important: when the container is created it is **staying** in the list of the active (docker container ls) or non-active (docker container ls --all) containers.

 ### 5.1 Running and exiting immediately